dk2791/dk2791.github.io/_posts/2019-04-02-posts-storing-Limit-Order-Book.md

 classes: wide
 ---

-Following script will download LOB data of 500 companies every 5 minute into "LOB.csv".
+Following script will download IEX LOB data of 500 companies every 5 minute into "LOB.csv".
-The description of columns in book DataFrames are available [here](https://iextrading.com/developer/docs/#getting-started)
+The description of columns in book DataFrames are available [here](https://iextrading.com/developer/docs/#getting-started).

+I realized this code produces duplicate data.
+Thus, I will update this post again.

 ```python